EdwardBurgin/polyai-models/README.md

 ## Intent Detection Benchmarks

 A set of intent detectors trained on top of ConveRT and other sentence encoders can be found in the [`intent_detection`](intent_detection) directory.
+These are the intent detectors presented in [Efficient Intent Detection with Dual Sentence Encoders](https://arxiv.org/pdf/1903.05566.pdf).

 # Keras layers